Sri Lanka protest sites calm as president's resignation awaited | Law-Order

 - Sri Lanka

 Sri Lanka's main city, Colombo, was calm on Thursday as people waited for the resignation of President Gotabaya Rajapaksa, who fled to the Maldives to escape a popular uprising that erupted as the country struggled with an economic crisis.
-Rajapaksa was expected to head to Singapore though his final destination was not clear.
+Rajapaksa was on his way to Singapore from the Maldives on Thursday, a Sri Lankan government source said.
 His decision on Wednesday to make his ally Prime Minister Ranil Wickremesinghe the acting president triggered more protests, with demonstrators storming parliament and the premier's office demanding that he quit too.

 The area around parliament was deserted on Thursday morning.
 Police manned a barricade on the approach road.
 Nearby, life returned to normal, with shops open and plenty of cars on the road.
 The night before, an intersection there was packed with several hundred protesters and ambulances regularly ferried the injured out of the area.